gliverm/prometheus/README.md

 # prometheus

 Prototype for learning.
-Pluralsight has some great tutorials that jumpstarted mylearning.
+Pluralsight has some great tutorials that jumpstarted my learning.

 Goal: Figure out how to monitor interesting host and app telemetry metrics.